febbraiod/legal_aid/README.md

 for Jquery assessment:

-The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page:

-list clients cases on button click on right of show page

 Must use your Rails api to create a resource and render the response without a page refresh: